asyncapi/glee/docs/config-file.md

         adapter: 'native', // Default.
 Can also be 'socket.io' or a reference to a custom adapter.
         port: process.env.PORT,
       }
-    }
+    },
+    cluster: {
+      adapter: 'redis',
+      name: 'cluster', // Default.
+Name of your cluster.
+      url: 'redis://localhost:6379', // Server URL used by adapter for clustering }
   };
 }